Quick Incremental Backups

 by Wren McMains

 The hard drive on your computer contains your personal documents and pictures, it IS GOING TO FAIL, it's just a question of when.
-To avoid loosing them when it happens make frequent incremental backups.
+To avoid loosing them when it happens you need to make frequent incremental backups.
 Because they're incremental (you only backup files that are new or have changed) the backups are very quick so you should do them frequently.
-I recommend weekly as well as just after downloading new pictures from a camera (before you format the camera card).
+I recommend at least weekly as well as just after downloading new pictures from a camera (before you format the camera card).

-For 12 or more years I've been using a Microsoft program called SyncToy.
-I've recently started using FreeFileSync which has many advantages.
+For 12 or more years I had been using a Microsoft program called SyncToy.
+In 2018 I started using FreeFileSync which has many advantages (see the link at the bottom for the reasons I like it).
 Here's a quick tutorial on the basics.
-(For backups involving many drives and computers see ...)

 Go to the FreeFileSync Download page, but be careful, see below ...